oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.8.5 Reason Code

-[Byte 8 in the REGACK packet holds the Register Reason Code.]{.mark} The values for the Register Reason Code field are shown in Table 9: Reason Code
-Values.
-[The sender of the REGACK Packet MUST use one of the Register Reason Codes.]{.mark}
+The values for the Register Reason Code field are shown in Table 9: Reason Code Values.
+[The sender of the REGACK Packet MUST use one of the]{.mark}
+[Register Reason Codes.]{.mark}

 ### 3.1.9 Publish Variants

 MQTT-SN is designed to be optimized for packet size.
 For this reason, the PUBLISH packet has been split into 3 variants; Variant 1 catering for
-PUBLISH WITHOUT SESSION where no GW session is required, Variant 2 catering for Quality of Service 0 where no response ACK is required and thus no packet identifier is required and Quality of Service 1 and 2 where a response is expected.
-The table below breaks down the different versions of the
-PUBLISH packet and their respective type identifiers.
+PUBLISH WITHOUT SESSION where no session is required, Variant 2 catering for Quality of Service 0 where no response ACK is required and thus no packet identifier is required and Quality of Service 1 and 2 where a response is expected.
+The table below breaks down the different versions of the PUBLISH packet and their respective type identifiers.

   ------------------------------------------------------------------------------------------------------------------------------------------------------
   **Packet Type**               **Type**             **Description**